 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) offers more expansive training than the ADN.
 It is normally a 4 year program offered at colleges and universities.
 Licensed RNs may be qualified to complete an accelerated program based on their previous training or degree and professional experience (RN to BSN).
 Those applying to the program may want to progress to a clinical or administrative position, or be more competitive in the employment market.

 - Master’s.
 The Master of Science in Nursing (MSN) is usually a 2 year program after obtaining the BSN.
 The MSN program offers specialization training, for instance to become a nurse practitioner or concentrate on administration, management or teaching.

 After a graduating student has received one of the above degrees, she or he must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) so as to become licensed.
 Various other requirements for licensing can vary from state to state, so be sure to contact the Tennessee board of nursing for any state requirements.

 LVN and LPN Certificates and Degrees

-What to Ask Nursing Degree Programs
+Things to Ask Nursing Programs

-Nursing Online Classes
+Online Nursing Classes

-Attending a Nursing School near Unicoi TN?
+Attending a Nursing School near Tullahoma TN?

-Perhaps you have already made your decision to attend a Nursing Program in the greater Unicoi Tennessee area.
+Perhaps you have already made your decision to attend a Nursing Program in the greater Tullahoma Tennessee area.
 If that is the case, then the following information may prove to be both educational and useful regarding the location of your future Alma Mater.